-We have two dog wardens.
-They can help with most dog related problems for example: dog fouling and stray dogs.
+We currently employ two dog wardens here at Tendring District Council and they can help with most dog related problems for example: dog fouling and stray dogs.
 They will also provide advice on responsible dog ownership and carry out a full micro-chipping service.

 You can contact the dog warden service on 01255 686766 or via email firstname.lastname@example.org

 In law any dog found unaccompanied in a public place or on land where it has no right to be will (if practicable) be seized as a stray dog.
-The dog will be taken to the Council Offices at Weeley, (Thorpe Road, Weeley, CO16 9AJ) where it will be held until 4pm on the day of seizure when it will be transferred to a local Boarding Kennel.
+The dog will be taken to a local Boarding Kennel.
 The dogs will only be released back to the owner on payment of a government imposed statutory seizure charge of £25 plus kennelling and any other charges accrued.
 If the dogs identification does not comply with the Control of Dogs Order (1992) the owner may be liable for prosecution with a maximum fine of £5,000.

 How to reclaim your Dog

-If your dog is seized you can arrange to collect if from the Council Offices, Thorpe Road, Weeley, CO16 9AJ during office hours (Mon - Thurs 8.45am - 5.15pm and Fri 8.45am - 4.45pm).
-Please call 01255 686766 to arrange collection.
+If your dog is seized please call 01255 686766 to arrange collection during office hours Monday to Thursday 8.45am to 5.15pm and Friday 8.45am to 4.45pm.
 All fees and charges accrued must be paid before the dog is released.
 (See fees and charges below).

 Fees And Charges